conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 ## Looking to find out more?

-Take a look at a first step in a Flywheel Rotation: [Detect: Spot the Signals](/how-it-works/1-detect).
+Take a look at a first step in a Flywheel Rotation: [Sense](/how-it-works/1-sense).

 ## Ready to get your flywheel turning?